“Anything or anyone that does not bring you alive is too small for you.”

 4. Midlife and the Second Half of Life represent life stages when you experience restlessness or a compelling desire for change and greater meaning.
 Midlife and Second Half of Life work transitions often integrate competencies and skills that you’ve developed over time and, when combined, result in a great sense of satisfaction.
 This can also be a time for you to re-discover interests or abilities that have been forgotten, discounted or neglected.

-The Importance of the Labyrinth Logo in Our Work
+The Significance of the Labyrinth Logo

 Barbara deliberately chose the labyrinth as the logo for Heart At Work because of its correlation with a life path or journey.

 The labyrinth has been used as a way to clear the mind and provide insight for over 4,000 years.
-Unlike a maze, which is designed to confuse, a labyrinth has a clear path to its center.
+Unlike a maze, which is designed to confuse, a labyrinth provides a clear path to its center.
 The labyrinth combines the image of the circle and the spiral into a meandering, but purposeful path.
 It represents the journey to our own center and back again out into the world—a journey that we’re invited to take when we are considering important decisions about work and career.

 Walking the labyrinth integrates the body with the mind and the mind with the spirit.
 At Heart At Work Associates, we realize that career and work decisions are sometimes matters of the heart, in spite of what the mind might say.
 Our attempt is to help clients find the right balance of heart and mind for the important work-related choices they make and to meet them at whatever point they are in their lives.